-Certain statements in this presentation may constitute forward-looking information or forward-looking statements (collectively referred to as "forward-looking information") which involves known and unknown risks, uncertainties and other factors, which may cause the actual results, performance or achievements of CES, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking information.
+Certain statements in this presentation may constitute forward-looking information or forward-looking statements (collectively referred to as "forward-looking information") which involves known and unknown risks, uncertainties and other factors, which may cause the actual results, performance or achievements of CES Energy Solutions Corp ("CES"), or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking information.
 When used in this presentation, such information uses such words as "may", "would", "could", "will", "intend", "expect", "believe", "plan", "anticipate", "estimate", and other similar terminology.
-This information reflects CES' current expectations regarding future events and operating performance and speaks only as of the date of this presentation.
+This information reflects CES' current expectations regarding future events and operating performance and speaks only as of the date of this presentation or as of the date otherwise specified.
 Forward-looking information involves significant risks and uncertainties, should not be read as a guarantee of future performance or results, and will not necessarily be an accurate indication of whether or not such results will be achieved.
 A number of factors could cause actual results to differ materially from the results discussed in the forward-looking information, including, but not limited to, the factors discussed below.
 Management of CES believes the material factors, expectations and assumptions reflected in the forward-looking information are reasonable but no assurance can be given that these factors, expectations and assumptions will prove to be correct.
-The forward-looking information contained in this document speaks only as of the date of the document, and CES assumes no obligation to publicly update or revise such information to reflect new events or circumstances, except as may be required pursuant to applicable securities laws or regulations.
+The forward-looking information to reflect new events or circumstances, except as may be required pursuant to applicable securities laws or regulations.

-In particular, this presentation contains forward-looking information pertaining to the following: expectations regarding growth for drilling fluids as a result of increasing well complexity and longer lateral lengths; expectations regarding chemical demand related to increased oil production and produced water; potential for continued growth in drilling fluids and production chemical markets; expectations regarding the performance of CES' business model and counter cyclical balance sheet during downturns; expectations regarding the ability for CES to continue to grow revenue, market share and margins; expectations regarding improving results, increasing activity & market share, and the ability to obtain price increases from customers; ability for CES to make strategic inventory purchase in the future; allocation of capital to specific basins and markets including the Permian Basin; allocation of capital with respect to dividends, debt repayment, and the NCIB; expectations regarding cost reductions going forward; certainty and predictability of future cash flows and earnings, including during low points in the business cycle; expectations regarding the ability to implement price increases for customers; estimated timing and expectations regarding future capital expenditures and expansion projects; ability for CES' business to generate significant free cash flow going forward; and expectations regarding CES' ability to collect accounts receivable in light of historical performance and current circumstances.
+In particular, this presentation contains forward-looking information pertaining to the following: expectations regarding growth for drilling fluids as a result of increasing well complexity and longer lateral lengths; expectations regarding chemical demand related to increased oil production and produced water; potential for continued growth in drilling fluids and production chemical markets; expectations regarding the performance of CES' business model and counter cyclical balance sheet during downturns; expectations regarding the ability for CES to continue to grow revenue, market share and margins; expectations regarding improving results, increasing activity & market share, and the ability to obtain price increases from customers; ability for CES to make strategic inventory purchase in the future; allocation of capital to specific basins and markets including the Permian Basin; allocation of capital with respect to dividends, debt repayment, and the NCIB; expectations regarding the ability to implement price increases for customers; estimated timing and expectations regarding the ability to implement price increases for customers; estimated timing and expectations regarding the ability to collect accounts receivable in light of historical performance and current circumstances.